-The MMS Security Kernel was evaluated against all level one requirements of FIPS 140-1 and the level two operating system requirements, resulting in an overall level 1 FIPS 140-1 validation.
+The Secure Mail Security Kernel was evaluated against all level one FIPS 140-1 requirements.
 The module is installed only as executable code, includes cryptographic self-integrity checks using FIPS-approved algorithms, and limits access to the executable to authorized users or processes.
-The MMS Security Kernel code is written in C and C++ and meets all FIPS 140-1 software security requirements.
-The module software design corresponds to the Finite State Machine (FSM) Model described in the Tumbleweed proprietary document: "Tumbleweed Messaging Management System (MMSTM) Security Kernel FIPS 140-1 Finite State Machine".
+The Secure Mail Security Kernel code is written in C and C++ and meets all FIPS 140-1 software security requirements.
+The module software design corresponds to the Finite State Machine (FSM) Model described in the Tumbleweed proprietary document: "Tumbleweed Secure Mail Security Kernel FIPS 140-1 Finite State Machine".

-The MMS Security Kernel should be securely installed by an administrator of the Windows NT machine, with permissions to access the module files and directory limited to appropriate accounts.
+The Secure Mail Security Kernel should be securely installed by an administrator of the Windows NT machine, with permissions to access the module files and directory limited to appropriate accounts.
 Using Windows NT to provide this type of controlled access requires the use of the NTFS file system, and not FAT or FAT32.
-The administer should limit access to the module to only users approved to operate the module, and limit access to user data files created by the module on the hard drive and in SQL tables.
-User file location is defined during session start.
-Access to User data files should be limited to the particular user and the module itself.
+The operating system should be configured only in single user mode.
+The administer should limit access to the module to only users approved to operate the module, and limit access to user data created and stored in SQL tables.
+Access to SQL tables should be limited to the particular user and the module itself.
 The Windows NT User Manager for Domains can be used to define users and groups for whom access permissions may be defined.
-The file and folder security properties can then be defined to specify access for the MMS Security Kernel files.
+The file and folder security properties can then be defined to specify access for the Secure Mail Security Kernel files.

-2.3 The MMS Security Kernel API
+2.3 The Secure Mail Security Kernel API

-The MMS Security Kernel provides a number of services, and supports two distinct roles.
+The Secure Mail Security Kernel provides a number of services, and supports two distinct roles.
 These two roles provide services to configure User information (which is referred to as the Crypto-Officer role), and to exercise routine User services (which is referred to as the User role).
 All of these services are accessed through Applications Programming Interface (API) function calls described in more detail in the following sections.
-FIPS 140-1 does not require authentication for access to services under each role at level 1; however, the MMS Security Kernel provides some optional User identification capabilities.
+FIPS 140-1 does not require authentication for access to services under each role at level 1; however, the Secure Mail Security Kernel provides some optional User identification capabilities.

-Since the MMS Security Kernel is considered a multi-chip standalone module, the physical interfaces consist of the keyboard, mouse, monitor, serial ports, network adapters, etc. However, the actual interfaces to the module are the logical inputs through the API and the Graphical User Interfaces that can be optionally called through the APIs.
-This includes fifty five active User and Crypto-Officer function calls, and thirty seven inactive Crypto-Officer function calls (provided for backwards compatibility purposes).
+Since the Secure Mail Security Kernel is considered a multi-chip standalone module, the physical interfaces consist of the keyboard, mouse, monitor, serial ports, network adapters, etc. However, the actual interfaces to the module are the logical inputs through the API and the Graphical User Interfaces that can be optionally called through the APIs.
+This includes fifty active User and Crypto-Officer function calls, and forty two inactive function calls (provided for backwards compatibility purposes).
 The function calls are divided below into Crypto-Officer functions.